INTO-CPS-Association/into-cps-application/docs/APPLICATION LAYERS.md

 The core `App` component initializes the UI for the INTO-CPS Application, manages global states and handle the navigation.\
 The `Bottom.tsx` component allows users to start/stop the Maestro engine, required to run a CoSimulation, using `CoSimulationApi`.
 The `CoSimulation.tsx` component displays simulation status and results path using the useCosimulation hook, which makes use of `CoSimulationApi`.\
-Error handling is managed by `ErrorSnackbar.tsx`, which is being triggered and updated at each error captured, and displayed in a notification at the bottom of the screen.
+Error —and Warnings— handling is managed by `ErrorSnackbar.tsx`, which is being triggered and updated at each error captured, and displayed in a notification at the bottom of the screen.

 #### Package Diagram